 (Affiliate disclosure: I may receive a commission if you purchase something through links in this post.
 As an Amazon Associate I earn from qualifying puchases.
 See more details here:)

-This autumn harvest stew recipe is the perfect way to use all of the vegetables that you harvest from your garden (or from a local farmer’s market) during the autumn season.
+This autumn harvest stew recipe is the perfect way to use all of the root vegetables that you harvest from your garden (or from a local farmer’s market) during the autumn season.